Hit Me Hard and Soft: Streaming

-On its release day, Hit Me Hard and Soft received 72.7 million streams on Spotify globally, becoming her biggest streaming debut on the platform.
-It also debuted with over 500 million streams globally on its first week of release, marking Eilish's biggest streaming week ever.
-Upon release, the album soared to No. 1 on Apple Music’s all-genre albums chart in 138 countries worldwide.
+On its release day, Hit Me Hard and Soft received 72.7 million streams on Spotify globally, becoming Eilish's biggest streaming debut on the platform.
+It also debuted with over 500 million streams globally on its first week of release, marking her biggest streaming week ever.
+Upon release, it soared to number one on Apple Music's all-genre albums chart in 138 countries worldwide.
 Eilish was also named Artist of the Year for 2024.
-In less than two months it surpassed 2 billion streams, becoming Eilish's fastest project to cross that mark.
-It was the second most-played album on Spotify globally in 2024, only behind Taylor Swift's The Tortured Poets Department.
+It surpassed two billion streams in less than two months, becoming Eilish's fastest project to cross that mark.
+It was the second most-played album globally on Spotify in 2024, only behind Taylor Swift's The Tortured Poets Department.
 On Deezer, Hit Me Hard and Soft was the most streamed album of the year worldwide.
+In 2025, it was the third-most-streamed album globally on Spotify, becoming her first album to stay in the top three for two years in a row.

+"Birds of a Feather" was the most-streamed song in 2024 and the second-most-streamed song in 2025.
+It also broke the record for the fastest song to hit both two billion and three billion streams on Spotify at the time (later broken by "Die with a Smile").
+On March 1, 2026, the album crossed 10 billion streams on Spotify, becoming the fastest album by a female artist to reach the mark in the platform's history.
+The milestone makes it Eilish's third project to cross that threshold after When We All Fall Asleep, Where Do We Go? and Don't Smile at Me (2017).
+On July 21, 2026, BBC Radio 1 revealed that Hit Me Hard and Soft was the 14th most-streamed album of the 2020s in the UK, so far.